dhairyafaria/vending-machine-vue-express/README.md

     example product: {id: 1, name: 'apple', price: 10, quantity: 10}

 You can use sqlite DB browser to Add/update/delete/select on database.
+Also you can check all purchases in database.

 ## Project setup
 ```
 npm install